dfinance/docs/staking/delegate_dfi.md

 Delegated DFI coins are stored in the `staking` module, and you can get them back by [unbonding](#how-to-unbond-undelegate) your coins.

 Since you have your first delegation, you can start getting rewards, read more in [Rewards & Inflation](/staking/rewards_inflation.md).
-Also, if you chose validators, who are missing blocks or double sign them (trying to attack network), you can also be punished for supporting him.
-See [Slashing](/staking/slashing.md) to see what's risks delegation brings.
+Also, if you choose validators, who are missing blocks or double sign them (trying to attack the network), you can also be punished for supporting him.
+See [Slashing](/staking/slashing.md) to see what risks delegation brings.

 ## How to unbond (undelegate)

 When you want to get staked DFI back, you can send *unbond* (undelegate) transaction to the network, this will start *unbonding procedure*.
 Unbonding procedure will take some time, usually, it's 3 weeks unbonding period (21 days), but for testnet, it's only 1 day.
-During this period delegator still can be slashed for potential misbehaviors committed by the validator before the unbonding process ends.
+During this period the delegator still can be slashed for potential misbehaviors committed by the validator before the unbonding process ends.

 Use [wallet](https://wallet.testnet.dfinance.co/your_validators) to unbond or continue with **dncli**.